 The Director is identifiable as a visible, positive representative of LPEF, is responsible for year-round financial growth and organizational development, builds relationships with and offers support to Foundation donors, ensures that LPEF policies and procedures are followed and that stated goals and outcomes are achieved.
 The Director cultivates and develops cooperative relationships in the community and in particular with the School District of La Crosse.
 The Director is responsible for the efficient and effective performance of all business operations and supervises staff members.

-A complete job description is posted below, or you may download a copy here.
+A complete job description is posted below.

 To apply, send a resume and a letter explaining your interest, relevant skills and passion for public schools to: firstname.lastname@example.org